 #10.
 Simply Measured – curate social data

-Simply Measured is one of the best aggregators of raw data for social metrics.
-It helps you to find out how your competitors are doing on trends, branding, traffic, conversions, and more.
+Simply Measured, a leader among SEO analysis tools, helps you to find out how your competitors are doing on trends, branding, traffic, conversions, and more..
 You can get to access 35 different reports on competitors.

 How to best use Simply Measured: The tool gives you a detailed competitive analysis for each network.
 You can also figure out which competitor strategies work, thus, and which you can beat them at.